in2code-de/powermail/Documentation/ForAdministrators/Upgrade/Index.rst

 Example
 """""""

-Upgrade from Powermail 2.1.x to 2.1.y
+Upgrade from Powermail 2.1.x to 2.1.y or upgrade from 2.2.x to 2.2.y

 Details
 """""""